-In the simplified case, the RF heuristic split the set of all binary variables (B) of the model in a finite number of small subsets $(B^r \subset B, r = 1, ..., R)$ and, in each iteration $r \in \{1, ..., R\}$, the binary variables in the sets B^k with k < r have their values fixed in the incumbent value (obtained from the previous iterations), while the binary variables in the sets B^l with l > k are linearly relaxed and just the binary variables in the set B^r are optimized.
+In the simplified case, the RF heuristic split the set of all binary variables (B) of the model into a finite number of small subsets ($B^r \subset B, r = 1, ..., R$) and, in each iteration $r \in \{1, ..., R\}$, the binary variables in the sets B^k with k < r have their values fixed at the incumbent value (obtained from the previous iterations), while the binary variables in the sets B^l with l > r are linearly relaxed and all variables without fixed values are optimized.
+In this way, in iteration r, a smaller mixed integer linear program is solved with the variables in the set B^r considered as binaries.
 Usually, RF heuristics are used to obtain an initial solution.
 The FO is an improvement heuristic that starts in any feasible solution and in each iteration a subset of binary variables are re-optimized while the other binary variables have their values fixed on the value of the incumbent solution.
 For lot sizing and scheduling problems, the most used variable partitions are by periods, products and production lines.
 FO heuristics can also be used with an exact method (matheuristics).
 For example, [11] combined FO with column generation and [4] integrated FO with the Variable Neighbourhood Search - VNS methaheuristic.